ylaboratory/ALPINE/README.md

 # in the alpine folder
 pip install -e .
 ```

+**Important:**
-The ALPINE is implemented using the PyTorch where user has to install the package by themself for supporting different CUDA or CPU version.
+ALPINE is implemented in [PyTorch](https://pytorch.org/), so users will need to install PyTorch separately to ensure compatibility with their specific CUDA or CPU version.

 ## Usage